pbendersky/pbendersky.github.io/source/_posts/2013-07-13-ios-7-a-world-of-difference.markdown

 iOS 7 World
 -----------
 iOS 7 changes all of that.
 Instead of a representation of _our_ world, it presents users with _its own_ world.
-A world were overlapping views blur what's behind them, and where things obey the rules of gravity.
+A world where overlapping views blur what's behind them, and where things obey the rules of gravity.

 It's not trying to imitate _our_ world, but instead is building on new conventions.
 A futuristic world, where our apps will live in.